thameemstud/techtest/README.md

 6. For bulk upload, Click on the `create bulk` button on the top right in the teachers list page and upload the provided csv and zip files

+7. If the user is not logged in then it will take to login page, then provide the given username and password

+  - Username : admin
+  - Password : abc123

 7. Also in the create bulk page it will hightlight any duplicates or incorrect data exists in the csv file.